· By Merle von KOMBUCHERY

-Not only your intestines are part of your microbiome The microbiome can be perceived in its entirety as an organn
+Not only your intestine is part of your microbiome - the microbiome is to be perceived in its entirety as an organ

-With Giulia Enders' bestseller Gut Gut mit Charme, published in 2014, the general public also became aware that the gut is an underrated organ.
-More attention must be paid to it, because the many microorganisms present in it have a major influence on our health and even our moods.
-We have to stop fighting against our intestines and its bacteria and begin to live with them in a loving symbiosis.n.
+With the 2014 bestseller “Intestines with Charm” by Giulia Enders, the general public became aware that the intestines are an undervalued organ.
+It needs more attention because the many microorganisms present in it greatly influence our health and even our moods.
+We have to stop fighting our gut and its bacteria and start living with it in a loving symbiosis.

-According to the latest research, not only the intestine but the entire microbiome can be perceived as an organ.
+According to the latest research, not only the intestine, but the entire microbiome can be perceived as an organ.
 The microbiome describes all microorganisms that colonize our organism.
-In particular, all intestinal bacteria, i.e. the intestinal flora, but also the microorganisms, the skin, oral and nasal cavities and the mucous membranes inhabit.
-This complex structure not only ensures that healthy microorganisms can be tolerated, but also repels pests.
-It is therefore extremely important to maintain a lifestyle that supports the microbiome and does not make it unnecessarily difficult.
+In particular, all intestinal bacteria, i.e. the intestinal flora, but also the microorganisms that inhabit the skin, oral and nasal cavities and the mucous membranes.
+This complex structure not only ensures that healthy microorganisms are tolerated, but also repels pests.
+It is therefore extremely important to maintain a lifestyle that supports the microbiome and does not make it unnecessarily difficult for it.

 An unbalanced microbiome can negatively affect the immune system and metabolism.
-The human brain and human genes also communicate continuously with the microbiome and influence our physical and mental health.
-In particular, a lack of diversity in the microbiome can fuel harmful germs and lead to various diseases.
+The human brain and human genes also constantly communicate with the microbiome and influence our physical and mental health.
+A lack of diversity in the microbiome in particular can fuel harmful germs and lead to various diseases.

-Did you know that even during the birth of the baby, a kind of microbial program is played over by the mother, which plays a decisive role in the development of the immune system and later diseases.
-So we are not as self-determined as we think!!
+Did you know that a kind of microbial program is transmitted to the infant from the mother during birth, which plays a decisive role in the development of the immune system and subsequent diseases?
+So we are not as self-determined as we think!

 - frequent flatulence